USEPA/power-sector-dev-portal/app/public/content/datavis/design-elements/layout.md

       image: "/assets/images/datavis/design-elements/layout/units-of-measurement.png"
       content: "Include units of measurement in the axis title, not in each tick label.
 A possible exception to this rule is an axis showing percents."
       type: "do"
+  - title: "Gridlines"
+    level: 3
+    content: |
+      Gridlines allow users to more easily identify data against values on the axes.
+They should complement the data, not distract from it.
+To that end, they should be less visually prominent than most other elements in your chart.
+    cards:
     - title: "Gridline Style"
       alt: "An image of a set of horizontal gridlines and an x-axis.
 The gridlines are dotted in a light gray and the x-axis is a solid dark gray."
       image: "/assets/images/datavis/design-elements/layout/gridline-style.png"